Schlaefer/Saito/pages/index.md

 We had the need for a classic threaded forum but with modern, maintainable and extendable source.

-It should be deployable on simple shared hosting accounts.
+It should be deployable and scale admirably on modest shared hosting accounts.

 [CakePHP]: http://cakephp.org/